-- 1. Tap HOBO Files and select the file. - 2.
-Tap and Lthen. - 3.
-Tap Reference Water Level or Water Density. - 4.
-In the Water Parameters screen: - Enter a new reference water level value and/or change the water level units. - Tap Reference Time and select a time associated with a logged data point for when the reference reading was taken.
+- 1. Tap HOBO Files and select the file.

+- 2. Tap i (if applicable) and then

+- 3. Tap Reference Water Level or Water Density.

+- 4. In the Water Parameters screen:

+- Enter a new reference water level value and/or change the water level units.

+- Tap Reference Time and select a time associated with a logged data point for when the reference reading was taken.
 Tap Save to return to the Water Parameters screen. - Change the water density used for the file and/or the units. - 5.
 Tap Save to apply these new settings to the HOBO file and graph.